-This language gives Airbnb the right to withhold your cancellation fees in “extenuating circumstances,” which includes “epidemic disease or illness,” according to their contract.
-The “extenuating circumstances” policy isn’t new – Airbnb has had this clause since at least November 2019.
+This language gives Airbnb the right to withhold your cancellation fees in “extenuating circumstances,” which includes “epidemic disease or illness,” according to the contract.
+The “extenuating circumstances” policy isn’t new; Airbnb has had this clause since at least November 2019.

-While the contract you have as a host with Airbnb does say that they have the right to waive or withhold your cancellation fees because of extenuating circumstances, it’s still possible for you to challenge their COVID-19 policy under some legal theories.
+While the contract you have as a host with Airbnb does say that the company has the right to waive or withhold your cancellation fees because of extenuating circumstances, it’s still possible for you to challenge the company’s COVID-19 policy under some legal circumstances.

-For instance, you could argue that this clause in their click-through contract is unenforceable because it’s unfair, or that their determination that COVID-19 is an “extenuating circumstance” is incorrect, or that they’re acting in bad faith by forfeiting your cancellation fees to bolster their consumer facing brand.
+For instance, you could argue the clause in their click-through contract is unenforceable because it’s unfair, or that the company’s determination that COVID-19 is an “extenuating circumstance” is incorrect, or that company is acting in bad faith by forfeiting your cancellation fees to bolster their consumer facing brand.

 If you have to take any sort of action to “accept” the 25% payment of cancellation fees, doing so could waive your rights to ask for more.

 Airbnb has notified hosts that it plans to contact them by email in early April with more information about this 25% payout.
 Pay close attention to what that email says.
 If Airbnb makes you agree to language that says that this 25% payment satisfies all of their obligations regarding COVID-19 cancellations, then accepting the offer will definitely waive your right to ask for more at a later date.